xanderv87/xanderv87.github.io/_posts/2020-05-18-pdftk-docker.markdown

 categories:
   - Random
 ---
-# PDFTK with docker
+# PDFtk with docker

-pdftk is a tool to do magic with pdf’s, some common use cases are the following:
+PDFtk is a tool to do magic with pdf’s, some common use cases are the following:

 - multiple pdf’s to one file